&TV

 &TV, also known as And TV, is a Hindi-language entertainment channel owned by Zee Entertainment Enterprises (ZEEL).
 Launched as a general entertainment channel from ZEEL group, it started broadcasting on 2 March 2015 with internationally in Middle East.
-On 6 April 2015, &TV launched in UK replace Lamhe.
+On 6 April 2015, &TV launched in UK replacing Lamhe.
 On 1 June 2019, &TV was closed in the UK due to the launch of ZEE5.
 On 11 November 2024, &TV relaunched in the UK on Samsung TV Plus and Rakuten tv on 10 March 2025.